Robust and computationally feasible community detection in the presence of arbitrary outlier nodes: Methodology

-Finally, we introduce the augmented Lagrange multiplier algorithm to solve \eqref{eq:cvx}.
-Augmented Lagrange multiplier algorithms have been employed in a variety of SDP optimizations in order to recover the underlying low-rank matrix structure [see, e.g., \cite{LLS2011, CLMW2011, JCSX2011, CSX2013} and a nice review paper on alternating direction method of multipliers (ADMM) \cite{BPCPE2010}].
-Notice that \eqref{eq:cvx} can be rewritten as
+Finally, we introduce the augmented Lagrange multiplier algorithm to solve~(\ref{eqcvx}).
+Augmented Lagrange multiplier algorithms have been employed in a variety of SDP optimizations in order to recover the underlying low-rank matrix structure; see, for example, \citet{LLS2011,CLMW2011,JCSX2011,CSX2013} and a nice review paper on alternating direction method of multipliers (ADMM) \citet{BPCPE2010}.
+Notice that (\ref{eqcvx}) can be rewritten as

 where the indicator function $\iota(a \in A)$ is defined as

 By this definition, we can easily conclude that $\iota(a \in A)$ is a convex function if and only if $A$ is a convex set.
 Define the augmented Lagrangian of this optimization problem as